Blackleg Miner: Covers

 In November 2023, Vince Clarke of Erasure released a version of "Blackleg" on his album "Songs Of Silence".

 Lyrics

 In the Northumbrian dialect, the word work rhymes with dark.
 However, virtually all singers do not rhyme the first two lines of the song.
 Ewan MacColl (1978) is one of the exceptions, as he attempted to sing the song with Northumbrian pronunciation throughout.
-Divint gaan is Northumbrian dialect for don't go.
+Divvint gan is Northumbrian dialect for don't go.
 Some versions say dinna gang, which is the dialect for an area slightly further north, in Scotland.